posix4e/rust-metrics/README.md

 #  This project is complete.
-We are now merging with https://github.com/brayniac/tic.
-The goals are simple
+New development will be aimed  at https://github.com/brayniac/tic.
+We will only be taking fixes going forward.
  * Keep it fast
  * Good enough for tokio metrics and/or linkerd-tcp to use as a metrics library
  * You stay the main library owner I can help with different reporting types and integration in libraries